GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 ---

-> 📝 This roadmap is intentionally adaptive.
+> 📝 The roadmap is intentionally adaptive.
 > The DAO may vote to **accelerate, pause, or reorient** phases as the community evolves.

 > What matters is not speed, but **meaningful cultural building**.

 ---